Special Weather Statement issued for Davie by NWS - News Break

 Special Weather Statement issued for Davie by NWS

-Effective: 2021-07-09 18:36:00 EDT Expires: 2021-07-09 19:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Davie A STRONG THUNDERSTORM WILL IMPACT NORTHEASTERN DAVIE COUNTY UNTIL 730 PM EDT At 709 PM EDT, Doppler radar was tracking a strong thunderstorm 6 miles east of Mocksville, or 4 miles south of Bermuda Run, moving southeast at 15 mph.
-Locations to be impacted include Bermuda Run, Advance and Fork Church.
+Effective: 2021-07-09 18:36:00 EDT Expires: 2021-07-09 19:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Davie A STRONG THUNDERSTORM WILL IMPACT NORTHEASTERN DAVIE COUNTY UNTIL 715 PM EDT At 643 PM EDT, Doppler radar was tracking a strong thunderstorm 9 miles southeast of Yadkinville, or near Huntsville, moving southeast at 10 mph.
+Locations to be impacted include Bermuda Run and Farmington.
 Wind gusts up to 45 mph and pea size hail will be possible in these areas.alerts.weather.gov

 Comments / 0